 Since the Paris climate deal - a single agreement which unites all the world’s nations on tackling climate change was signed back in 2016, negotiations have been stifled by the cost.
 Similarly, when the government announced its new plans to tackle climate change by cutting greenhouse gas emissions in the UK to almost zero by 2050, the then Chancellor, Philip Hammond warned of a potential cost of £1 trillion by 2050.

-“If we are to become zero carbon by 2050, we have to start managing demand and invest now,” says Professor Warren Manning, Pro Vice-Chancellor Dean of the College of Engineering and Technology at the University of Derby.
+“If we are to become zero carbon by 2050, we have to start managing demand and invest now,” says Professor Warren Manning, Pro Vice-Chancellor Dean of the College of Science and Engineering at the University of Derby.

 “There are examples where smart systems are already working across the globe and in our own capital city, which the rest of the UK could look to implement.”